atesgoral/ates.dev/src/posts/2024-12-08-responsive-canvas/index.md

 If your DPR is greater than `1.0`, you should see the 20x20 pixel reference square rendered as something smaller than 20x20 while our circle remains the same size.
-And the anti-aliased edges of the circle should now look as crisp as physically possible on your screen (without getting into subpixel rendering).
+And the anti-aliased edges of the circle should now look as crisp as possible on your screen (without getting into subpixel rendering).

 In case your DPR is `1.0`, and you don't see a difference above, here's what the comparison would have **approximately** looked like against a DPR of `2.0`: